nallaVinay/claculator_app-by-kivy/README.md

-Documentation for the Calculator App.
+Documentation for the Calculator App:
-Introduction
+Introduction:
 Welcome to the documentation for the Calculator App.
 This document overviews the application's functionality, features, and usage instructions.

-Features
+Features:
 Basic Arithmetic Operations: Addition, subtraction, multiplication, and division.
 Clear Button: Clear the input field.
 History: Display the history of calculations.

-Requirements
+Requirements:
 Android device running Android OS.
 Installation of the Calculator App APK file.
 Installation